 “Acutely observed and sharp as tacks, [with] plenty of wit and humour… that soon gives way to a much bleaker portrait of dysfunction and dependence, and a plot which builds with the relentless momentum of tragedy.” – WATER’S NOT SO THICK – Venue Magazine

-- THE RED SCRIPT: arts-crisis / culture-less country farce-ish comedy.
-The public’s voted to get back their BBC licence fee “shares”, the English Broadcasting Co’s being taken over by Fox and two Treasury officials are on the hunt for a dangerously “good” script, to stop it infecting an audience.
-Looking for collaborators (winter ’19)
+- THE RED SCRIPT: The public voted to get back their BBC licence fee “shares”, the English Broadcasting Co’s being taken over by Fox and two Treasury officials are on the hunt for a dangerously “good” script, to stop it infecting an audience.

 - THE UNLOVED – TV pilot: Local journo turns “Jekyll & Hyde” when she engages with a convicted social media troll-murderer.
 She trolls, then atones with great investigations.